 The term ‘Café Racer’ is used pretty loosely these days.
 While transplanting engines into different frames isn’t a common practice anymore the basic goal remains the same.
 Strip the motorcycle of unnecessary parts, increase the engine’s power and upgrade the bikes handling.

-Because speed was valued more than comfort, bikes were fit with single seats, low handle bars, such as ace bars or even one sided clip-ons mounted directly onto the front forks for more precise control and to escape the wind.
-Distinctive half or sometimes full race fairings, large, hand-made, aluminum racing petrol/gas tanks were frequenltly left unpainted.
-Swept back exhausts and rearset footpegs were used to give better clearance whilst leaning through corners at speed.
+When café racers were being built in the fifties achieving the highest speed was valued more than comfort.
+As a result, bikes were fit with single seats and low slung handlebars such clip-ons mounted directly to the front forks.
+Other common design features were distinctive half or full race style fairings, hand-made aluminum gas tanks that were usually left unpainted, swept back exhausts and rearset footpegs to give better clearance when leaning through corners at speed.

 Café Racers are built to be lean, lightweight and to handle road surfaces well.

 In this new edition of ‘Roads We Ride’ we join police officer Michael Corboy.
 Michael is a seasoned rider who has travelled the world on two wheels.
 He also considers the Bells…Continue Reading

 On July 21st 2018 the Bike Shed London held the inaugural ‘Cafe Racer Cup’.
 An event designed to allow everyday riders the chance to run their motorcycle on a professional race circuit.…Continue Reading